 For more complex projects, Decker features a novel scripting language named Lil which is strongly influenced by both Lua, an imperative language popular for embedding in tools and game engines, and Q, a functional language in the APL family used with time-series databases.
 Lil is easy to learn and conventional enough not to ruffle any feathers for users with prior programming experience, but also includes pleasant surprises like implicit scalar-vector arithmetic and an integrated SQL-like query language.
 A few lines of Lil can go a long way.

 Decker is command-line friendly: when built from source, it comes with Lilt, a standalone Lil interpreter which can (among other things) read, write, manipulate, and even execute Decker documents "headlessly".
-Lilt has even fewer dependencies than Decker itself.
+Lilt has even fewer dependencies than Decker itself, so it can also be compiled as a cross-platform APE executable, ready for writing run-anywhere shell scripts.
 Decks are stored in a line-oriented text format which interoperates well with existing source control tools like Git and SVN.

 Decker includes no advertising, telemetry, gamification, or other intrusions on user privacy and autonomy.
 If you like Decker, please share it with other people who might enjoy it.
 Build something that makes you happy.

 Browsable source code and a bug-tracker are available on GitHub.
 Decker is free and open-source, under a permissive MIT license.

 Periodic binary releases for MacOS and Windows are available on Itch.io.
 The Itch page includes a community forum for discussing Decker and sharing projects made with Decker.back